 What is the Arizona Sales Tax?

-It is also known as the Transaction Privilege Tax, or TPT, and is imposed upon the seller rather than the purchaser.
+Transaction Privilege Tax (TPT), commonly referred to as sales tax, is imposed upon the seller rather than the purchaser.

 Transaction Privilege Tax Special Situations

 NOTE: Without proper documentation for tax-exempt sales claimed as deductions, the seller may be responsible for the tax.

 - Sales for resale (wholesale) are exempt.
 The burden of proving that a sale was for resale is on the seller.
 However, if the seller has a valid Transaction Privilege Tax Exemption Certificate (Form 5000) or an Arizona Resale Certificate (Form 5000A) on file that was completed by the purchaser, the burden of proof shall shift to the purchaser.
 Please contact the Department of Revenue to obtain copies of the form, or visit our forms link page.

 - Subcontracting income is not subject to transaction privilege tax if the subcontractor can demonstrate that the job was within the control of a prime contractor and that the prime contractor is liable for the tax on the job.
 If the subcontractor is given a Transaction Privilege Tax Prime Contractor’s Certificate (Form 5005) that has been completed by the prime contractor, the subcontractor is relieved of the burden of proof.
 Please visit the forms link on our website to obtain copies of the certificates.